LearnersGuild/talent/architecture-design.md

 UserBadge takes an array of learners and displays several images, each with a learner's face that links to the individual learner's profile page.
 Below each image, it renders the learner's name.

-Projects is a component that takes an array of projects and renders a link to the everyone of those projects.
+Projects is a component that takes an array of projects and renders a link to every one of those projects.
 The text for the links is the project's name.

 ##### ProfilePage
 The next block of components is contained within the Profile container.
 Similar to LearnerGallery, ProfilePage has the Redux-Store mapped as a prop.
 This container starts by getting the value of the URL through this.props.match.url.
 It removes /learners/ from this value (this is the learner's GitHub Handle).
 It then uses the GitHub Handle to filter through the Redux-Store and return all the information of the learner whose GitHub Handle this is (this is happening on Line 11, in the filterLearner method).
 Then, ProfilePage renders a Profile component, an ExperienceList component, a SkillList component, and the Projects component detailed earlier.